This weekend was packed full of fabulous Autumn family events.

 I fondly remember my mother reading me Old Mother West Wind and hearing the adventures of the Merry Little Breezes and all the animals.
 I would have given anything to have had more of those books on our shelves!
 Now Dover Children's Thrift Classics has paperbacks which are only $3 or $4.

-I still can't find Little Joe Otter or Longlegs the Heron.
-And I'm positive there was a chipmunk one...
-But I'm still really happy that so many titles are in print.
-Plus, now that I know that the Burgess Flower Book for Children exists, I think I will have to look at it later on for grade 5 Botany.
+So, I know that Little Joe Otter comes next.
+That book is out of print, so I got my copy used on eBay.
+I also know that Longlegs the Heron must come later as well...
+But I'm happy that so many titles of this series are in print!
+Plus, now that I know that the Burgess Flower Book for Children exists, I will definitely have to look at it later on for grade 5 Botany.

 This post contains affiliate links to materials I truly use for homeschooling.
 Qualifying purchases provide me with revenue.
 Thank you for your support!